kjartan-neon/image2perler/readme.md

-I python script that takes .png files in the input-images folder and creates a table with a colored cell for each pixel.
+Python script that takes .png files in the input-images folder and creates a table with a colored cell for each pixel.

-Used to make instructions / maps for kids perler / plastic iron beads
+Used to make instructions / maps for kids perler / plastic iron beads.

+I made it to make patterns for Pokémon sprites, for use by my son during rainy days at summer holiday.

 License of this script <a href='https://creativecommons.org/licenses/by-nc/4.0/'>Attribution-NonCommercial 4.0</a>